FetchBench: A Simulation Benchmark for Robot Fetching: Benchmark Dataset

 \paragraph{Tasks.} Each task instance is generated by randomly sampling a scene and placing several objects on the support surfaces with random stable poses, similar to \cite{acronym2020}.
 The robot position, camera poses and the physical constants of friction, coefficient of restitution, and object densities are also randomized within a suitable range.

-We note that some task instances might be infeasible to solve based on stability at initialization, so we filter out instances where (1) an object's initial pose is not static (i.e. the object is falling off after initialization), (2) a collision-free IK solution does not exist for all annotated grasp poses, and (3) the target object is near absent in the input point cloud.
+We note that some task instances might be infeasible to solve, so we filter out instances where (1) an object's initial pose is not static (i.e. the object is falling off after initialization), (2) a collision-free IK solution does not exist for all annotated grasp poses, and (3) the target object is near absent in the input point cloud.
 In all, we generate a total of 6k tasks for \textit{testing} in our benchmark: 1526 on-table cases, 2724 on-shelf cases, 891 in-basket cases, and 859 in-drawer cases.
 Appendix \ref{apx:task_examples} shows more examples.